mpourmpoulis/PythonVoiceCodingPlugin/README.md

 Last but not least many things to

-* LexiconCode, for porting the grammar from 0.5 to 0.6 and 1.0 versions of Caster
+* LexiconCode, for porting the grammar from 0.5 to 0.6 and 1.0 versions of Caster and pointing out the missing documentation for putting the `subl` utility in the path.

 * FichteFoll, for pointing out various errors during package review